danshearer/vm-management/README.md

-# Create Handfuls of Virtual Machines Without Complication
+# Create Handfuls of Virtual Machines With libvirt

-TL;DR: Reduces the pain of using libvirt to create VMs
+TL;DR: Create VMs from templates using libvirt's tools and nothing else

 This addresses the problem of managing a few handfuls of virtual machines to run on your own hardware including laptops, and you're not interested in